 Gong hay fat choy!
 Happy New Year.

-The Year of the Monkey begins February, 8, 2016
+The Year of the Earth Monkey begins January 26, 2028

 The Year of the Monkey is for taking risks and being rebellious; a time where inventive minds, sheer guts, flexibility and bravado will win out, and since the influence of the Monkey puts everything in flux, be prepared for a year of the unexpected.

 The Monkey year is a particularly auspicious time for new ideas and innovation -and education is the key to success.
 College and graduate school are fine, but the time is ripe for courses that matter in your everyday life, not just for your career or status.
 Go ahead with your plans, move forward, make strides and stretch out for what may lay ahead.
 Run with ideas and embrace the new, but do not look back...

 It is good to be a Monkey.
 People born under the sign of the Monkey are wise, confident, social individuals who live lucky lives.
 They are successful with teachers and parents, and are often leaders.
 Physically strong, flexible and athletic, they enjoy contests and usually win.
 Monkey people have great intellects and the mental agility to find unconventional solutions to old problems.
 They are considerate and loyal to their family and good at saving money.

 On the other side, Monkeys can be crafty, mischievous individuals who use trickery to achieve their ends.
 They generally mean no harm, but their pranks can be harmful to others.
 So if you are a Monkey discretion is advised.
 Control your ego, slow down, give others a chance and remember, honesty is the best policy.